Starfleet officers in STAR TREK: The Original Series typically wear rank insignia in the form of braid attached to their uniform sleeves.

 Enlisted Ranks and Working Uniforms

 There are no enlisted rank insignia that we're aware of — namely because there are no enlisted men "per se" serving onboard the U.S.S.
-Enterprise or other Starships like her during the 2260s (although this would change by the following decade).
+Enterprise or other Starships like her during the 2260s.

-Thus, the crewmen that are regularly seen working in jumpsuits or coveralls in the background are of at least Ensign rank, and do not represent enlisted men (as they are sometimes assumed to).
+The crewmen that are regularly seen working in coveralls in the background are of at least Ensign rank, and do not represent enlisted members (as they are sometimes assumed to).

 - That Starship officers, crew, and personnel are all synonymous (and interchangeable) terms; and